fred-wang/AcidTestsMathML/README.md

 evaluation and comparison of native MathML implementations a difficult task.
 Since the MathML Acid1 test contains very elementary MathML constructions, we keep this subjective evaluation method.
-Any rendering that looks more or less like the reference could be accepted.
+Any rendering that looks more or less like the reference and satisfies the basic requirements could be accepted.

 The MathML recommendation almost never describes precisely the rendering of elements, so exact pixel matching does not make sense in general